skranz/MarketAnalysis/README.md

 [https://skranz.shinyapps.io/MarketAnalysis_2b/](https://skranz.shinyapps.io/MarketAnalysis_2b/)

 (Note that the density of xkcd comics in the awards strongly increases from Section 2a onwards.)
-Given my limited budget I only have a free shinyapps.io account which has very limited monthly useage ours.
+Given my limited budget I only have a free shinyapps.io account which has quite limited monthly usage hours.
 To solve the RTutor problem sets, you should install them on your own computer (explained further below) or solve them on the rstudio cloud here:

 [https://rstudio.cloud/project/1361010](https://rstudio.cloud/project/1361010)